deckarep/DrSbaitsoUi/README.md

 8. If the user curses; (bad words), the app will chastise the user or potentially go into `parity` error mode like the original Dr. Sbaitso app did.
 Parity mode is what happens when the Dr. refuses to process your disgusting filth!
-9. If still no response is found, a category of *generic* responses will be used to move the conversation forward and encourage dialog between the user and the good Doctor.
+9. If still no response is found, a category of *generic* fallback responses will be used to move the conversation forward and encourage dialog between the user and the good Doctor.
-10. Finally, when a valid response is selected the app will dispatch the text to the speech-synthesis engine in a dedicated thread where it will immediately be heard by the end user and rendered to the screen.
+10. Finally, when a valid response is selected the app will dispatch the text to the speech-synthesis engine in a dedicated thread where it will immediately be heard by the end user's audio output and the matching text rendered to the screen.

 ## Enhancements
 - [ ] Modernized, newer canned responses to make Dr. Sbaitso aware of current times.
-    He will know about new things like: Tik-Tok, Harry Styles and [Domingo](https://www.youtube.com/watch?v=RLn5qNngGn4)
+    He will know about new things like: Tik-Tok, Harry Styles and Texting.
 - [ ] Ability to change background color, font color, font style
 - [x] Ability to enable/disable CRT shader, or enable/disable CRT monitor border
+- [x] Ability to compute the `md5` or `sha1` hash of whatever you type in using the `.md5` or `.sha1` commands.
+- [x] Ability say anything using the `.say` command.
+- [x] Ability say something in reverse using the `.rev` command.
+- [x] Ability to read any file word for word using the `.read` command.
 - [ ] Ability to swap speech-synthesis backends
 - [ ] Ability to adjust prosody and or tone, volume, pitch, speed of speech engine
 - [ ] Ability to plugin in an AI brain like ChatGPT, or other systems